-The Policy Learning Platform of the European Creative Industries Alliance (ECIAP) aims at bringing together regional and national policy-makers supporting innovative creative industries to develop “better practice” in support of service innovation in creative industries.
+The European Creative Industries Alliance Policy Learning Platform (ECIAP) aims at bringing together regional and national policy-makers supporting innovative creative industries to develop “better practice” in support of service innovation in creative industries.

 Description of the project – Aims and objectives

 The main task of the platform is to steer and further promote this initiative through the open method of coordination.
 The Policy Learning Platform is analysing, benchmarking and engaging in mutual learning in areas such as business support; incubation and access to finance; cluster excellence and co-operation; and fostering cross-sectoral linkage with other industries.
 It will prepare policy recommendations with concrete master plans for implementation on how to better support creative industries based on the experience and input of the 8 concrete actions of the Alliance.
 In order to draw upon a wide stakeholder community, an open call for the expression of interest for new committed members has been published by the 6 founding members of the Platform.

 - Access to Finance: Edgar Garcia Casellas edgarcia(at)gencat.cat

 The overall mandate of the Policy Learning Platform is to engage in strategic discussions and develop future policies in support of creative industries.
 To this end, the Policy Learning Platform will:

 - Establish a policy dialogue to leverage existing policy measures, such as from Structural Funds and other European programmes, and design better policies to support creative industries and to spill-overs into other industries;

 - Design concrete master plans and roadmaps for future actions in collaboration with the concrete actions;

 - Develop joint activities and transnational cooperation at policy level;

 - Facilitate collaboration with other stakeholders and initiatives at regional, national and European level;